 Sarah M. Zerwin:

 I began working with the Colorado Writing Project in the summer of 2013 and feel so lucky to be able to share this transformative professional development with teacher colleagues each summer and to work in the company of the amazing CWP teacher consultants you’ve read about above.
-My 20-year career as an educator has taken me from the Denver Public Schools where I student taught at Abraham Lincoln High School, to Hazen High School in Renton, Washington, then to Mahomet-Seymour High School in Mahomet, Illinois, and then back home to Colorado where I’ve spent the last 9 years at Fairview High School in Boulder.
+My 21-year career as an educator has taken me from the Denver Public Schools where I student taught at Abraham Lincoln High School, to Hazen High School in Renton, Washington, then to Mahomet-Seymour High School in Mahomet, Illinois, and then back home to Colorado where I’ve taught since 2007 at Fairview High School in Boulder.
 I earned my BA in English Literature from CU-Boulder, my MS in Curriculum and Instruction from the University of Illinois at Urbana-Champaign, and my PhD in Secondary Literacy from CU-Boulder.
 I served as the editor of Statement, the journal of the Colorado Language Arts Society, for three years and I’ve taught Secondary English Methods for CU-Boulder.
 At Fairview, I teach language arts and advise the student newspaper, The Royal Banner.
 I live in Boulder with my husband, our growing-up-too-fast daughter, and our two fur children.